ghi-electronics/Documentation/software/tinyclr/tutorials/google-cloud.md

 >[!NOTE]
 >The google cloud connection accepts a maximum expire time of 24 hours, meaning the timespan between `iat` and `exp` must be less than 24 hours.

-To recieve a message from Google Cloud click on the 'SEND COMMAND' under the Gateway dashboard.
+To receive a message from Google Cloud click on the 'SEND COMMAND' under the Gateway dashboard.

 ![GCloud Message in VS](images/gcloud-send-command.jpg)